 The 20 Best Podcasts For Women's Mental Health

-Many mental health-related podcasts specifically cater toward women.
-Historically, women’s mental health is complicated by issues such as gender disparity, domestic violence, and mistreatment by medical providers.
-The following podcasts platform the stories, struggles, and successes of women, and can help listeners feel less alone and more empowered in their personal journeys.
+Some mental health-related podcasts specifically cater to women.
+These podcasts platform women's stories, struggles, and successes, and can help listeners feel less alone and more empowered.

 1. The Receipts

 The Receipts is hosted by Tolly T, Audrey Sanchez, and Milena Sanchez, who are willing to talk about anything and everything.
-Together, they cover everything from everyday life to relationships and family issues, and their conversations are fun, honest, and relatable to many women.
-The power-trio will make you laugh, think, and cry every Wednesday, when they drop their weekly dose of “girl talk.”
+Together, they cover topics ranging from everyday life to relationships and family issues, and their conversations can be fun, honest, and relatable for many women.
+The power trio may make you laugh, think, and cry every Wednesday when they drop their weekly dose of "girl talk."

 2. Oprah's Super Soul

-In the Super Soul podcast, Oprah interviews health and wellness experts, thought-leaders, authors, and other inspiring individuals.
-With curiosity and compassion, they dig into life's greatest questions and bring you one step closer to your best self.
+In the Super Soul podcast, Oprah Winfrey interviews health and wellness experts, thought-leaders, authors, and other inspiring individuals.
+With curiosity and compassion, they dig into life's profound questions and aim to bring you one step closer to your best self.

-BetterHelp's very own podcast is hosted by two licensed therapists, Micheline Maalouf and Nadia Addesi, who talk with a variety of well-known guests to chronicle their mental health journeys.
+BetterHelp's podcast, Getting Better, is hosted by two licensed therapists, Micheline Maalouf and Nadia Addesi, who talk with various well-known guests to chronicle their mental health journeys.

 Hosted by Sophie Carter-Kahn, She's All Fat is made for women and other listeners who want to cultivate radical self-love and body positivity.